2013 Fall Fast Facts

 - More than 13% of credit students at OTC are the first in their family to go to college (First Generation College Students).

-- 67% of OTC students qualify for some sort of financial aid.
+- Over 70% of OTC students qualify for some sort of financial aid.

 - Over 2,000 students enrolled in the GED program at OTC in 2011

 ||Over 50 certificates and degrees are offered in more than 37 areas of study.

 More than 1700 certificates and degrees were awarded in the 2011-12 school year.

 - According to a 2007 feasibility study, 99% of the respondents in the community described OTC as the place to provide students with the skills to compete in today's economy.

 - At the end of the 2013 fiscal year, the Foundation had received $1,324,458 in gifts and donations.